Conversion data

 | Multi-currency support | Limited | 180+ currencies, auto FX |

-While industry giants built their checkout solutions a decade ago for desktop-first shopping, Krepling Pay was engineered from the ground up for 2026 consumer behavior.
-We optimized for both the 60% who prefer guest checkout and the 40% using express wallets.
-That’s not an upgrade—it’s a complete rethink of how checkout should work.
+While industry giants built their checkout a decade ago for desktop-first shopping, Krepling Pay was engineered from the ground up for 2026 consumer behavior — optimized for both the 60% who prefer guest checkout and the 40% using express wallets.
+It removes the tradeoff between security and speed, delivering PCI-compliant, SCA-ready infrastructure with the fastest, most conversion-optimized checkout available.
+No platform lock-in.
+No hidden fees.
+No developer required.

+DTC brands spend millions acquiring customers through Meta ads, influencer partnerships, and content marketing — then funnel them into checkout experiences built for 2015.
+The result: 70% of potential sales walking away.
 Fortunately, the data points to fixable problems.
 Merchants who eliminate these barriers recover revenue competitors leave on the table.
 Start with the data, identify your friction points, and optimize for both guest and express transactions.